-But lately, he has been honing his skills in muffin making.
+But in the last few years he’s been honing his skills in muffin making.
 In fact, my daughter and I call him the “muffin man.”
-He likes to experiment with different ingredients and has the ability to turn out masterful muffins.
+He likes to experiment with different ingredients and has the ability to turn out masterful, fluffy muffins.

-Neither my daughter nor I particularly like breakfast foods, so muffins are pretty much staple fare for us.
-She eats her’s pared down, while I like mine made with oatmeal and virgin coconut oil.
 This morning I woke up to find a kitchen counter dressed with a dozen freshly baked muffins.
-Even though his bags were packed to leave for a business trip in a few hours, he didn’t want us to run out while he was gone.
+Even though his bags were packed to leave for a ministry trip in a few hours, he didn’t want me to run out while he was gone.

 Small acts of love build strong relationships.
 Essentially, small acts of love build a sense of trust and validation.
 The best illustration I have heard on this concept is the love bank.
 Banks are useful institutions that allow us to deposit and withdraw our money at will.
 Generally, we regard banks to be safe places.
 We trust them to guard and protect our money.